How Do Bike Brakes Work: Learn The Science Behind Getting A Safe Stop

 Disk brakes are generally designed to operate at higher temperatures than cable systems.
 Cable brakes are usually aluminum because it has less mass than steel, and aluminum heats up faster than steel, so cable brakes typically wear out more quickly.
 Disk brakes are often stainless steel because they can withstand high temperatures.

-How mechanical disk brakes work
+How do mechanical disk brakes work?

 Bicycle brakes are most commonly mechanical-disc brakes.
 It consists of two metal disks on each side of the rear wheel hub.
 To brake, you operate the lever attached to the handlebars.
 In the brake caliper, pads press against disks when pulling the lever back, creating friction and slowing you down.